discrete-notes/discrete-notes.github.io/_posts/2020-10-20-build-certify-3.md

 We want to show that simultaneous certification may not be possible for MST if we want the optimal certificate size.
 The optimal size is
-$\Theta(\log n \log W)$ where $W$ is the maximum weight as proved by XXX.
+$\Theta(\log n \log W)$ where $W$ is the maximum weight as proved by Korman and Kutten.
 For small weights e.g. $W=\log n$ this is smaller than the scheme presented in the previous post, which uses $\Theta(\log^2 n)$ bits.

 The reason why the previous scheme uses $\Theta(\log^2 n)$ bits is